cardtech7/convo-app/README.md

 ## Day 4
 This day I start creating the side bar hope to finish with in next 1 to 2 days and also the design I use is Mobile first design so after I finish the design for mobile an initial design I'll make a for tablet and desktop/laptop then go for backend and database.
 To launch the simple project and continue add the feature of what in the plan is.

+## Day 5
+This day I finish the side bar frontend and I make a pages of each option in sidebar and make a pages structure so next day I make a routing and start the manage account frontend.
+Side bar pages will take 2 to 5 days to finish depends on my available time.
+So far no dependencies added just making frontend and make same structure changes.